 These almond butter balls are studded with chocolate chips and made with lots of healthy ingredients.
 Made with only 5 ingredients, these little healthy pick-me-up snacks are ready in minutes.

 I love cookies, which is why I continue to make these vegan chocolate chip cookies.
 They’re just a fun and tasty treat in the middle of the day.
 I even love the dough which is why this edible peanut butter cookie dough comes in so handy.
-But sometimes you want something simple and healthy, which is why these almond butter balls are perfect!
+But sometimes you want something simple and healthy, which is why things like banana protein balls and these almond butter balls are perfect!

 Why This Recipe is a Winner